nitingit7/Matplotlibcpp.h/README.md

 Open it using command prompt by typing his named alomg with extension.

-Then a pdf will generated on same location.
+Then a pdf will generated on same location if pdf is not generated then a image will show.

 Finally your garph will be in front of your eyes.